mingshuwang/mingshu-website/content/authors/Xinyi Yuan/_index.md

   - Current Students
 ---

-I joined the University of Glasgow in the autumn of 2023 as a PhD student in Geospatial Data Science.
-Prior to this, I earned a Master's degree in GIS from the National University of Singapore and a Bachelor's degree in GIS from Beijing Forestry University.
-My research experience includes work in the fields of urban built environments, walkability assessment, and urban vitality.

-My current research focuses on the application of Geographic Information Systems (GIS) and urban big data in spatial optimization.
-I am dedicated to exploring the intersection of GIS technology and urban dynamics, aiming to contribute valuable insights to the field of geospatial data science.
+I am a PhD student in Geospatial Data Science within the team at the University of Glasgow, having joined in Fall 2022.
+Prior to this, I earned my MEng in Urban Planning from Southeast University (China) and my BEng in Urban Planning from Chongqing University (China).
+My current research focuses on the application of Explainable Artificial Intelligence (XAI) in cities and society.
+I’m also interested in development and application of spatial analysis tools.
+My research focuses on the application of Explainable AI (XAI) in urban and social studies.
+My current studies leverages building footprint data and Explainable AI to investigates how and to what extent neighbourhood-scale urban morphology influences residential energy consumption across England.